International Advisory Committee

 David is a development specialist with more than 30 years of experience in designing, planning, executing, and monitoring programmes on water management, livelihoods, environment, and ecosystem services.
 He has worked in several Hindu Kush-Himalayan countries, including China, India, Nepal, and Pakistan, and has experience in projects in the Indus, Ganges, Yellow, Mekong, Yangtze, and Amu and Syr Darya river basins.

-Rod Naylor, Executive General Manager, Veolia Australia and New Zealand
+Rod Naylor, Executive General Manager, Water Services, Downer

 Rod Naylor is an accomplished water industry professional with over 25 years’ experience in the water industry in Australia, New Zealand, the UK and the USA.